-WORKING GROUP 19:30 am - 10:30 am WORKING GROUP 1: Building The Bond: Evolving Stakeholder Relationships By Demonstrating Value Ann-Marie McCarthy - Vice President, Procurement Endurance International Group Lisa Becker - North America Head of Procurement, GfK
+WORKING GROUP 19:30 am - 10:30 am WORKING GROUP 1: Building The Bond: Evolving Stakeholder Relationships By Demonstrating Value Ann-Marie McCarthy - Chief Procurement Officer, Endurance International Group Lisa Becker - North America Head of Procurement, GfK

 We all want to improve and enhance our stakeholder relationships, and today, it can’t be done without demonstrating value.
 The days of cost savings are mostly gone - but the days of value will continue to persist and evolve given today's ever-changing business environment.
 So how do you know what value really means in your organization?
 Once determined, how do you demonstrate it?
 What are the key components of value and building a true partnership with stakeholders beyond just cost-savings?

 Ann-Marie McCarthyChief Procurement Officer